LogtalkDotOrg/logtalk3/manuals/_sources/devtools/profiler.rst.txt

 module *before* using or compiling calls to the ``profile/1`` to allow the Logtalk compiler to access its meta-predicate template.

-The profiler support makes no attempt to conceal the internal Logtalk compiler/runtime predicates or the generated predicates that implement predicate inheritance.
+The profiler support attempts to conceal internal Logtalk compiler/runtime predicates and the generated entity predicates that implement predicate inheritance.
 Calls to internal compiler and runtime predicates have functors starting with ``$lgt_``.
-Calls to predicates with functors such as ``_def``, ``_dcl``, or ``_super``, used to implement inheritance, may be listed when your code uses dynamic binding.
+Calls to predicates with functors such as ``_def``, ``_dcl``, or ``_super``, used to implement inheritance, may still be listed in a few cases.
+Note that the time and the number of calls/redos of concealed predicates is added to the caller predicates.

 Compiling source code for profiling
 -----------------------------------